 - Difficulty doing your daily activities

-If you notice persistent swelling, it is very important you seek immediate medical advice as early diagnosis and treatment improves both prognosis and the condition.
+If you notice persistent swelling, you must seek immediate medical advice as early diagnosis and treatment improves prognosis and the condition.

 How Can Kitsap Physical Therapy Help?